 Don’t be afraid to shop around and get quotes from different companies.
 In fact, that’s why InsuraMatch was founded!
 We know that comparing quotes from different companies gets you the best deals and discounts.
 Auto insurance companies have high competition, which means you can usually find a lot of options at competitive prices.
 Our expert insurance advisors can help you shop multiple insurance companies at once, compare rates and identify discounts you may qualify for to help you save on your auto insurance.
 Call us today at (844) 819-2221 to see if we can help you lower your auto insurance premium.

-Insurance companies take your credit score into account when assigning you a premium cost in most states.
-The better your score, the lower your rates.
-This is generally only applied at the beginning of a policy, though.
+Insurance companies take your credit profile into account when calculating premium costs in most states.
+Generally, the better your score, the lower your rates in many states.
+This is often only applied at the beginning of a policy, though.
 So raise your credit score for the next time you go insurance shopping!

 10. Avoid lapses in coverage.